mushtaqj/learning-library/Fundamentals/Database/Indexing/README.md

 ## Things Every developer should know about Indexes

 [A few things to keep in mind when working with indexes](things-every-dev-should-know-about-indexing.MD)

+## When indexes are useless [Video](https://www.youtube.com/watch?v=oebtXK16WuU)

+1. When the column you are indexing on has a high frequency of the the same values.
+2. Adding functions to indexes for which the searchkey in the index does not include the function
+3. Composite indexes will always query from left hand side

 ## Further Reading